Mario-SO/Portfolio/README.md

 # Portfolio Website

-It includes a couple of links to my most used social media and a projects section where I include my best works.
+It includes a couple of links to my most used social media, blog, projects section where I include my best works, CV for recruiters 😉, and a link to book a call in case what you saw was so cool that you want to have a chat with me.

 <!-- Add image from folder -->